ManukauTramping/web-site/README.md

 ### 6. Update executive committee

 In the left-hand panel, select *Contacts View* under *Shared Views*.
 All contacts will appear in the main display panel.
+You can sort by name by clicking on the column heading.

 You can remove a current office holder by clicking on the name in the display list.
-The click "..." on the *Executive Role* and select *Remove*.
+Then click "..." on the *Executive Role* and select *Remove*.

 You can assign an existing contact to a role by clicking on their name.
 Then click *Link existing entry* under *Executive Role* and select the required role.